blackducksoftware/detect_advisor/README.md

       -D, --docker          Check for docker prerequisites
       --docker_only         Check for docker prerequisites only

+If `scanfolder` is not specified then options will be requested interactively.

-The `scanfolder` is required and can be a relative or absolute path.
+When specified, `scanfolder` can be a relative or absolute path.

 The `-r repfile` or `--report repfile` option will output the console messages and additional information to the file `repfile`.